neethajohn/sonic-mgmt/tests/pytest.org.md

 ## Master wrapper
 Make it easier to run a nightly test against a feature/platform/topology from the command line.
-Have something similar to the 'ansible/testbed-cli.sh' script which can be invoked with just the basic parameters (dut name, testbed name, what flavor of test to run)
+Have something similar to the 'ansible/testbed-cli.sh' script which can be invoked with just the basic parameters (testbed name, what flavor of test to run)

 ## Documentation style